serghov/GolayCode/README.md

 # GolayCode
 Simple 24-12 extended golay code implementation in javascript.

+You can check out a live demo at [demo](http://serghov.com/golayCode/)

+### Code

 There are several classes involed,
 1. `Matrix.js` contains a class for a generic matrix.
-2. `BinaryMreceiving is a class for binary matrices derived from Matrix
+2. `BinaryMreceiving` is a class for binary matrices derived from Matrix
 3. `GolaryCode.js` is a class with static members which handles all golay code related things, like encoding or decoding.

 ### Encoding